Accessibility comes built in as standard across all of our services.

 Text links are descriptive, clutter is kept to a minimum, and content is arranged under clear heading hierarchies — all features which make pages easier for users of screen readers and text-to-voice software.

-We try to actively ensure that interactive elements are well described for screen readers, and we test key user journeys using screen readers, to spot any issues.
-Screen readers are able to skip the “click the map” step when reporting a problem on FixMyStreet.
+We take every step to ensure that interactive elements are well described for screen readers, and we test key user journeys using screen readers to spot any issues.

 JavaScript is a useful component that drives interactive elements on webpages, such as dragging and clicking on a map within FixMyStreet.
 However, some working environments disable JavaScript (some individuals prefer to do so too), and it can sometimes be problematic for those on very poor internet connections.